Neither Confirm Nor Deny: British Intelligence, Lawless Agent Running and the Suppression of Truth

 Description

 What followed was the creation of a vast, covert agent-running machine that penetrated loyalist and republican organisations to unprecedented depths.
-Hundreds of informers were authorised to lie, collude and kill.
-Supporters claim the policy saved lives, helping pave the way to the Good Friday Agreement.
-Critics argue it licensed murder, subverted justice and corrupted policing beyond repair.
+Supporters claim the policy saved lives, helping pave the way for the Good Friday Agreement.
+Critics argue it also licensed murder, subverted justice and corrupted policing beyond repair.

-Full of new and important revelations, this meticulously researched book is the inside story of the decades-long struggle to expose that truth – an attritional battle between detectives, lawyers and a powerful ‘securocracy’ determined to protect its secrets.
-Focusing on two of the most notorious agents, Brian Nelson and Freddie Scappaticci, it reveals how the State has doggedly fought to control the narrative, silence scrutiny and preserve its legacy, whatever the cost.
+Full of new and important revelations, this meticulously researched book is the inside story of the decades-long struggle to expose that truth – an attritional battle between detectives and lawyers on one side, and a powerful ‘securocracy’ on the other that was determined to protect its secrets.
+Focusing on two of the most notorious agents, Brian Nelson and Freddie Scappaticci, it reveals how the State has doggedly fought to control the narrative, silence scrutiny and preserve its legacy.

 Contents